spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 import Tabs from 'shared/components/ui/Tabs';
 import WarningBox from 'shared/components/WarningBox';
 import InfoBox from 'shared/components/InfoBox';
+import PointsOfInterest from "shared/components/common/PointOfInterest";

 # Build Edge Native Image Artifacts

-Palette's Edge native solution requires Edge hosts with [Kairos](https://kairos.io/) installed, allowing you to use the Linux distribution of your choice.
+Palette's edge native solution requires edge hosts with [Kairos](https://kairos.io/) installed, allowing you to use the Linux distribution of your choice.
 In this how-to guide, you will leverage Kairos to create the following immutable and bootable OS images:
 <br/>

-* **An Edge installer ISO image** - This ISO image can install or "Flash" an Edge device.
-In this how-to guide, you will customize the installer image to automatically allow the new Edge nodes to register themselves with Palette.
-Once you transfer the ISO to your Datacenter, and convert it into a Virtual Machine (VM) template, you can provision as many Edge hosts as you desire.
+* **An Edge installer ISO image** - This ISO image can "Flash" or install the operating system in edge devices.
+In this how-to guide, you will customize the installer image to automatically allow the new edge hosts to register themselves with Palette.
+Once you transfer the ISO to your Datacenter, and convert it into a Virtual Machine (VM) template, you can provision as many edge hosts as you desire.

 * **Two provider OS images** - These provider images can be used in a cluster profile to deploy new Kubernetes clusters or to provide upgrades.